Hah! Just plain geeky fun crazy. What would happen if I tagged this in del.icio.us? asked Kotke in del.icio.us will eat itself.

 It is a blog post of quirky beauty.

-The post "del.icio.us-ly recursion overflow" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2006/11/recursion/) on November 29, 2006.
+The post "del.icio.us-ly recursion overflow" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2006/11/recursion/) on November 29, 2006.